MrIdrisAbdulrahman/certified-aws-devops-professional/02-configuration-management-and-iac/ssm.md

 - IAM Permissions:
     - Control which user/groups can access Session Manager and to which instance they can connect
     - We can use tags to restrict access to only specific EC2 instances
-- Optionally, we can restrict commands an user can run in a session
+- Optionally, we can restrict commands a user can run in a session
 - SSM Session Manager with VPC Endpoints:
     - Used to connect to EC2 instances which are in a private subnet without internet access
     - Required endpoints and ports: